Administration Server on LAN, managed devices on internet, TMG in use

-The figure below shows data traffic if the Administration Server is on a local area network (LAN), and the managed devices, including mobile devices, are on the Internet.
-In this figure, Microsoft Forefront Threat Management Gateway (TMG) is in use.
-However, if you want to use a corporate firewall, you can use a different application; refer to the documentation of the application of your choice for details.
+The figure below shows data traffic if the Administration Server is on a local area network (LAN) and the managed devices, including mobile devices, are on the internet.
+In this figure, a corporate firewall of your choice is in use.
+Refer to the documentation of the application for details.

-Administration Server on a local area network; managed devices connect to the Administration Server through Microsoft Forefront Threat Management Gateway
+Administration Server on a local area network; managed devices connect to the Administration Server through a corporate firewall

 This deployment scheme is recommended if you do not want the mobile devices to connect to the Administration Server directly and do not want to assign a connection gateway in the DMZ.